IlaveniRanjith/AOSP_docs/docs/Kernel.md

 ```
 adb shell
 ```
-now you will be in the shell of your device and then type your command with $ symbol.
+now you will be in the shell of your device and then type your command without **$** symbol.
 ```
 $ uname -a
 ```